arachne-threat-intel/thread/CONTRIBUTING.md

 * Social Media Shoutouts: We use our project's social media channels to publicly acknowledge and thank contributors.
 We share their profiles, contributions, and achievements with our followers.
 * Personal Thank-You Notes: As a token of our appreciation, we may send personalised thank-you notes or emails to contributors.
 These messages will express our gratitude for your efforts and acknowledge your unique contributions.

-By contributing to Thread, you are not only helping us advance the project but also becoming an integral part of our open-source community.
+By contributing to Arachne Digital projects, you are not only helping us advance that specific project but also becoming an integral part of our open-source community.
 Your contributions are essential, and we want to ensure that you receive the recognition and attribution you deserve.

-Thank you for being a valued member of the Thread community!
+Thank you for being a valued member of the Arachne Digital community!

 ## Contact Information

-If you have questions or need clarifications about contributing to Thread, we encourage you to reach out and ask.
+If you have questions or need clarifications about contributing to Arachne Digital, we encourage you to reach out and ask.
 Our community is here to support you on your journey to become a contributor.
 Here is how you can get help:

 * Slack Community: Join our Slack community and visit the #questions-about-contributing channel.
 This channel is dedicated to answering your questions and providing guidance on the contribution process.
 To get access, please email contact[at]arachne[dot]digital with a bit about who you are and how you would like to contribute.
 * GitHub Issues: If you have a specific question related to an ongoing issue or pull request on GitHub, feel free to comment directly on the relevant thread.
 Our maintainers and contributors will do their best to assist you.